Financial Resources

 SNAP provides monthly benefits that help eligible families buy the food they need to stay healthy.
 SNAP benefits are loaded onto the recipient’s Louisiana Purchase Card, which can be used to buy things like fruits and veggies, bread and grains, meat, fish, poultry, and dairy products.

-To find out if you’re eligible, visit the SNAP webpage to check qualifying income levels and see other guidelines.
+Visit the SNAP webpage to check qualifying income levels, learn how to apply, and see other guidelines.

 SNAP During Disasters